Electronic correlation effects in the response of graphene and MoS2 monolayers to the impact of highly-charged ions: Theoretical Framework

 In some applications, it is not unreasonable to discard accurate spectral information in exchange for a less expensive propagation.
 In fact, we can even go one step further by considering only the evolution of the one-particle Green function along the time diagonal

-where we denoted $[A,B]_{ij}:=\sum_k(A_{ik}B_{kj}-B_{ik}A_{kj})$.
+where we denoted matrices in orbital space by bold letters and used the short notation $[\textbf{A},\textbf{B}]_{ij}:=\sum_k(A_{ik}B_{kj}-B_{ik}A_{kj})$.
 Since the evolution on the time diagonal still depends on the off-diagonal elements, under the time integral, the equation of motion (EOM) is not fully time-diagonal and the costly memory integral still occurs.\\ For this reason, a common way to approximate the full two-time solution is to use a reconstruction of the off-diagonal part of the one-particle Green function~\cite{lipavsky_generalized_1986}

 with the retarded and advanced Green functions being defined as

 The reconstruction already represents an approximation since additional terms, involving time integrals as well as the self-energy, are neglected \cite{lipavsky_generalized_1986}.
 The ansatz (\ref{eq:g1_reconstruction}) for the off-diagonal parts is commonly known as the Generalized Kadanoff--Baym Ansatz (GKBA).
 To apply this reconstruction, we also need to know the time-off-diagonal elements of the propagators $G\Ho{R/A}(t,t')$.
 The most common choices are either the free GKBA or the HF-GKBA, where the propagators are the free and the Hartree-Fock propagators, respectively.
 In SOA, this approximation reduces the computational cost significantly (to quadratic in the number of time steps), but for higher-order self-energies the cubic scaling remains.
 Furthermore, due to the use of HF propagators, spectral properties do not contain correlation effects.